weizhixiang-workspace/cullengao.github.io/_pages/plans.md

 ---

 <br>
-This page is a collection of learning plans I habitually kept for half a year.
+This page is a collection of learning plans I habitually kept half a year.

 It’s mostly the place for me to track the booklist / topics / predilections that I want to remember or check every now and then.
 I figured other people might find it handy too.